cfkubo/spring-boot-gemfire-api/README.md

 6. Access the Swagger UI at `http://localhost:8080/swagger-ui/` to test the API endpoints.

+7. Access the open API docs at `http://localhost:8881/v3/api-docs`

 ## Dependencies

 This project uses the following dependencies: